Warily eyeing omicron, Christmas revelers curb celebrations

 “Our members are dealing with customers who are really nervous about traveling now,” she said “They’re really nervous about bookings for the New Year because they fear that there’s a risk that the government will make more knee-jerk reactions.”

-Travel trade association Abta argued it deserved the same attention from the government.
-It demanded an “urgent meeting” with Sunak and Transport Secretary Grant Shapps to discuss the sector’s “current financial situation and its pressing need for financial support.”

-“The government has recognized the plight of the U.K. hospitality sector, with trade down by 40% in December,” chief executive Mark Tanzer said.
-“But at the same time, the travel industry, where income has been down by 78% this year, and further impacted by omicron restrictions since late November, continues to be ignored.”

-Associated Press writer Mae Anderson in New York contributed to this report.
+Associated Press writer Mae Anderson in New York, Aritz Parra in Madrid, Barry Hatton in Lisbon and Sylvia Hui in London contributed to this report.

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic.